Chris McKenna (actor)

 Christopher Leigh McKenna (born October 18, 1977) is an American actor.
 He is best known for his roles in a number of television series.

 Early life

 Chris was born in Queens, New York.

 Career

 McKenna is known to daytime television audiences for his portrayal of Joey Buchanan on ABC's daytime soap opera One Life to Live from 1990 to 1993.
 McKenna is also known for playing the lead role in the 2003 film King of the Ants, a role which earned him critical acclaim.

 On October 22, 2000, McKenna played Greg, a college jock who wants to join the Phi Iota Gamma fraternity in the television drama Touched by an Angel on CBS.
 In February 2025, it was announced he had joined the cast of General Hospital as Jack Brennan; he made his first appearance on February 4.
+In August of the following year, it was revealed McKenna would exit the role.